 Foliar feeds: can they improve nectar and pollen provision for bees?

 Tubs, hanging baskets and window boxes are great ways to introduce additional flowers into gardens.
-However, growing media contains a limited amount of nutrients, and deficiency can result in stunted growth and poor flowering, potentially limiting the amount and quality of nectar and pollen available to bees.
-We are conducting a field trial to determine whether foliar feeds increase flowering and nectar and pollen quantity and quality.
+However, growing media contains a limited amount of nutrients, and deficiency can result in stunted growth and poor flowering.
+In 2017, we conducted a trial to determine whether foliar feeds could increase the production of flowers, nectar and pollen.